GabeScott/standard-works-vault/General Conference/1976 April - Learn Obedience and Service.md

 # Learn Obedience and Service

-*By M. Russell Ballard, Jr. - Of the First Quorum of the Seventy*
+By Elder M. Russell Ballard, Jr. - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1976 General Conference*